 The duCret School of Art is situated on five beautiful acres, and is located on a quiet neighborhood street in a residential area, just on the outskirts of the City of Plainfield, NJ.
 Directly across the street resides the Cedarbrook Elementary School.
-The duCret building was originally a family home in the 1900's, and was converted into a boys school in the 1930's by Wardlaw-Hartridge.
-An addition to the main house, the Wardlaw-Hartridge School built on an additional wing, which housed a gymnasium, classrooms, and an auditorium.
+The duCret building was originally a family home in the 1900's, and was converted into a boys school in the 1930's by the Wardlaw-Hartridge School.
+An addition to the main house, there is an additional wing, which sports a gymnasium sized fine art floor, multiple classrooms, a photography lab, a jewelry design lab, a ceramics lab, a stained glass lab, a computer lab and an auditorium.
 In the late 1970's duCret came to the location and now fully occupies the property.
 The building is a Historic landmark.

 Classes are limited in size, enabling students a consistent one-on-one educational relationship with instructors.
 Featured above is the computer lab.